-People with diabetes can have many itching areas due to poor circulation, dry skin, and yeast infection.
+Those with this chronic condition can have many itching areas due to poor circulation, dry skin, and yeast infection.
 But, they can help relieve the itching by avoiding bathing for too often, applying skin cream after bathing, and using mild soap with moisturizer.

 This skin condition is harmless and recognized for the brown, scaly patches that occur due to changes in the blood vessels.
 They can be circular or oval.

-In fact, you may know them as shin spots which are similar to age spots.
+In fact, people may know them as shin spots which are similar to age spots.
 Diabetic dermopathy is not itchy or painful, and usually affects the front part of both legs.

 NLD is a skin complication that affects blood vessels in those with diabetes.
 First, it begins as a red, dull, raised area, gradually progressing into shiny scar with a violet border.

-In fact, you could even see the blood vessels under the skin.
+In fact, we could even see the blood vessels under the skin.
 In some cases, it’s painful and itchy and could even crack open.

 Usually, adult women with diabetes get it.
-So, if you have these sores and they start to break open, make sure you visit a doctor.
+So, if someone has these sores and they start to break open, they should visit a doctor.

-Even though rare, this skin condition does occur on diabetic’s back of fingers, toes, hands, forearms, and legs.
+Even though rare, this skin condition does occur on one’s back of fingers, toes, hands, forearms, and legs.
 These blisters can be large but aren’t usually red or painful.
-Also, diabetic blisters heal by themselves in about 3 weeks, and the only thing you can do is balance your blood sugar levels.
+Also, diabetic blisters heal by themselves in about 3 weeks, and the only thing one can do is balance their blood sugar levels.